alja/fireworks-docker/README.md

 #### XQuartz setting for Mac

 Start XQuartz from command line using open -a XQuartz.
-In the XQuartz preferences, go to the “Security” tab and make sure you’ve got “Allow connections from network clients” ticked:
+In the XQuartz preferences, go to the “Security” tab and make sure you’ve got “Allow connections from network clients” ticked.
+Then restart XQuartz

 ![XQuartzPreferenceSetting](docs/xquartz_preferences.png)